ojalaquellueva/OpenVQA/README.md

 # Vegetation Quality Assessment (VQA)

-VQA is a R language data analysis pipeline for determining similarity of reclaimed vegetation to undisturbed native vegetation.
+VQA is a R language data analysis pipeline for measuring similarity of reclaimed vegetation to undisturbed native vegetation.

 ## Contents